JSW Steel: Merger and acquisitions

 In 2014, it acquired Welspun Maxsteel Limited in a deal valued at around INR 1,000 Crores.

+In 2018, JSW Steel Italy acquired 100% shares of Aferpi S.p.A, Piombino Logistics, and 69.27% of GSI Lucchini S.p.A's share capital from Cevitaly S.r.l for €55 million.

 In 2019, JSW Steel acquired Bhushan Power & Steel.
-This resulted in the absorption of an integrated steel facility in Jharsuguda, with a capacity of 2.5 million tonnes annually.
+This resulted in the absorption of an integrated steel plant in Rengali, Sambalpur, with a capacity of 2.5 million tonnes annually.

+in 2020, JSW Ispat Steel was acquired by JSW Steel, 20 months after the latter acquired a controlling stake in Monnet Ispat Industries.